-While scrolling in and out of Google maps it’s easy to think these islands are teeny tiny, but once you set out on foot you will find places that are not yet touched by humans; where there is no sound but the whistle of the wind and feet on damp grass, with an ever-changing landscape of green and white as fog blurs the lines between sea and land.
+While scrolling in and out of Google maps it’s easy to think these islands are teeny tiny, but once you set out on foot you will find places that are not yet touched by humans; where there is no sound but the whistle of the wind and rustle of feet on damp grass, with an ever-changing landscape of green and white as fog blurs the lines between sea, sky and land.

 It’s easy to think you’ve seen it all just by driving from one end-of-the-road village to the next, but then you realise that the expansive cliff lines, waterfalls and mountains that lie between them mean there is always so much more left to explore.

 We did drive down almost every road and tried to get out on foot as much as possible.
 We watched sunrises and sunsets and stayed up all night waiting for the northern lights that never came.
 We were utterly enchanted by the Faroe Islands and we think you will be too.

 We have created this beginner’s guide, along with our other articles (here and here), to help fellow travellers prepare for their trip to this little-visited island nation and discover all those unmissable places along the way.

 * This post includes affiliate links and any purchases made through these links will earn us a small commission at no extra cost to you. *

 Never heard of this tiny island group before?
 You’re not alone.
 In fact, it was only a year ago that we saw a photo of the waterfall of Gásadalur and realised these amazing islands in the middle of the Atlantic even existed.